 WRITTEN RESPONSES APPROVED WITH THIS PACKAGE:

-Form - RD-400-1, “Equal Opportunity Agreement” (Form approved under 0575-0018).

-This certification prohibits federal contractors and federally assisted construction contractors and subcontractors, who do over $10,000 in Government business in one year, from discriminating in employment decisions on the basis of race, color, religion, sex, or national origin.
-The certification also requires Government contractors to take affirmative action to insure equal opportunity is provided in all aspects of their employment.

-Form - RD-400-4, “Assurance Agreement” (Form approved under 0575-0018).

-This certification assures RUS the recipient is in compliance with and will continue to comply with Title VI of the Civil Rights Act of 1964.
-In accordance with that Act and the program specific regulations, the recipient agrees that any program or activity for which the recipient receives Federal financial assistance, no person in the United States shall, on the ground of race, color, or national origin, be excluded from participation in, be denied the benefits of, or be otherwise subjected to discrimination.

-Form AD-1048 - Certification Regarding Debarment, Suspension, Ineligibility and Voluntary Exclusion - Lower Tier Transaction (OMB 0505-0027)

-The form will be signed by applicant’s suppliers, auditors, contractors, etc., and retained by applicant in their files.

 Written - Work Plan Narrative

 Applicants will provide a written work plan that will demonstrate the feasibility of the Intermediary’s lending program to meet the objectives of the Revolving Fund Program.
 The work plan will document the Intermediary's ability to administer and service the revolving fund; document the Intermediary's ability to commit financial resources under the control of the Intermediary to the establishment of the revolving fund; demonstrate a need for loan funds; include specific loan purposes for lending the revolving funds; and provide a set of goals, strategies, and anticipated outcomes for the Intermediary's program The applicant should submit a narrative establishing the basis for any claims that it has substantial expertise in making and servicing loans.